the-roth/HNAARGHBot/README.md

 - Outback - An autobattle game where people in chat sign up to battle a creature from the Australian Outback.
 The game can currently hold up to 12 players.

 - Jelly - Another autobattle game that mimics the end game fight against the Master Jelly in the Ancient Cave in Lufia 2: Rise of the Sinistrals.
-It generates an item pool found during a 'typical' Ancient Cave playthrough and then equip and use the items against the Jelly in a somewhat optimal fashion.
+It generates an item pool found during a 'typical' Ancient Cave playthrough and then equips and uses these items against the Jelly in a somewhat optimal fashion.

 I still need to make a few improvements which will (hopefully) happen over time, I have a few other projects to work on which will also be posted on Github in the future.
 You can find further information about my chat bot games [here](https://www.twitch.tv/hnaarghbot).
-If you have any feedback or questions about my bot, feel free to message me on [Twitch](http://www.twitch.tv/the_roth) or email me at [david.rothall@gmail.com](david.rothall@gmail.com)!
+If you have any feedback or questions about my bot, feel free to message me on [Twitch](http://www.twitch.tv/the_roth) or email me at david.rothall@gmail.com!